-Proposed zonina:
+Proposed zoning:

 The proposed road network consists of a ring road with access to and from Park Hill Road and 3 internal roads with access to and from the ring road.
-The ring road is a "standard" two-way road (18 metre ROW
+The ring road is a "standard" two-way road (18 metre ROW width).
+There are 2 internal roads that are narrower roads that only allow one-way traffic (12 metre ROW